Do I need to put bank details on my invoices?

 If you run an incorporated business, your invoices also need to contain your Company Registration Number, and if you’re registered for VAT, you’ll need to provide your VAT number, the tax rate applied to each product and the total amount of VAT due.

-Unlike prices, due dates, etc., bank details aren’t compulsory elements of an invoice.
+Unlike prices, issue dates, etc., bank details are not compulsory elements of an invoice.
 But while there are strict guidelines about the minimum amount of information that needs to be on your invoices, there are no regulations limiting which extra details you can add.

-This means that while you’re not required to include your bank details, there’s nothing stopping you from doing so.
+This means that while you’re not required to include your bank details, nothing is stopping you from doing so.

 Why would I put my bank details on my invoices?

-It’s up to you to decide whether or not you want to put your bank details on your invoices, and it’s usually more appropriate to do this if payments are made directly to your bank account.
+It’s up to you to decide whether or not you want to put bank details on your invoices, and it’s usually more appropriate to do so if payments are made directly to your bank account.

-Providing your bank details not only makes it easier for your customers to set up payments but it also limits the need for bank-and-forth messages confirming your information.
+Providing your bank details not only makes it easier for your customers to set up payments but it also limits the need for back-and-forth messages confirming your information.

 Which bank details should be on my invoices?

-If you decide to include your bank details on your invoices, it’s important that you include enough information for your customers to set up their payments.
+If you decide to include your bank details on your invoices, it’s important to include enough information for your customers to set up their payments.

-At a minimum, you should include your sort code and account number, but it’s usually a good idea to include the account holder’s name as well.
+At a minimum, you should include your sort code and account number, but it’s usually a good idea to include the bank name and account holder’s name as well.

-If you sell to customers outside of the UK, you should also think about including your IBAN and SWIFT/BIC code so that your international customers can pay from foreign bank accounts.
+If you sell to customers outside of the UK, you should also consider including your IBAN and SWIFT/BIC code so that international customers can pay from foreign bank accounts.

-How to add your bank details to your invoices with SumUp Invoices
+How to add bank details to your invoices

-It’s easy to add your bank details to your invoices with our invoicing software - SumUp Invoices.
-Simply select 'Payment methods' from the invoice builder and choose how you wish to be paid,
+It’s easy to add your bank details to your invoices with our free invoicing software - SumUp Invoices.

 Your sort code, account number, IBAN, etc. will save automatically, and any information you enter will appear on all of your future invoices.